Stress Disorder

 4. Connect with nature: Spending time in nature has been shown to reduce stress and enhance overall well-being.
 Whether it's going for a walk in a green space, tending to indoor plants, or interacting with animals, incorporating nature into your life can have a calming effect.

 5. Prioritise physical health: Taking care of your physical health can make managing stress easier.
-Ensure you get enough sleep, engage in regular physical activity, and maintain a balanced diet.
+Ensure you get enough sleep, exercise regularly, and maintain a balanced diet.
 Even small changes in these areas can have a significant positive impact on stress management.

 • Friends and family: Sharing your feelings with those close to you can make a significant difference, as they may provide support or assistance with the stressors you're facing.